How to file a patent in Argentina? (not a PCT Member)

 How to file a patent in Argentina?

-1. Full name and address of the applicant, whether an individual or a corporation.
+• Full name and address of the applicant, whether an individual or corporation.

-2. Full name and address of the Inventors.
+• Full name and address of the inventors.

-3. A patent specification, containing the title of the invention and description.
+• A patent specification containing the invention’s title and description.

-7. Data related to deposit of microorganisms (date of deposit, country and name of the Depositary Institution).
+• Data related to the deposit of microorganisms (deposit date, country, and name of the Depositary Institution).

-8. Power of Attorney, duly signed by applicant.
-It must be filed within forty (40) working days as from filing date.
+• Power of Attorney, duly signed by the applicant, filed within 40 working days from the filing date.

-9. Assignment of Priority rights, signed before or on the filing date in Argentina, it is required in the case applicant in Argentina is not mentioned in the priority document.
+• Assignment of priority rights, signed on or before the Argentine filing date (required if the applicant in Argentina is not mentioned in the priority document).
 No legalization required.

-10. Certificate of deposit of microorganisms (original, or copy signed by the legal representative).
+• Certificate of deposit of microorganisms (original or copy signed by the legal representative).

 Also, you may need to file a trademark in Argentina